audreybvt/projet_python_2024_ENSAE/README.md

   # this folder is not supposed to be there before running the main notebook but we let it there in case there are any issues with connecting to the minio Client

 .gitignore                         # Files excluded from Git tracking
-get_data.ipynb                     # Notebook for downloading data
-main.ipynb                         # Main analysis script
-README.md                          # Project documentation
+get_data.ipynb                     # Notebook for downloading data SHOULD NOT BE RUN main.ipynb                         # Main analysis script README.md                          # Project documentation
 requirements.txt                   # Dependencies and required libraries